Grate Clam Shell, Leukoma grata

 Grate Clam Shell, Leukoma grata.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 4.1 cm (1.6 inches) x 2.8 cm (1.1 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Grate Clam, Leukoma grata (Say, 1831), is a bivalve mollusk that is a member of the Veneridae Family of Venus Clams.
-They are also known as the Grid Clam, Lesser Littleneck and the Multi-colored Clam and in Mexico as the taca menor.
-The shell is oval to circular in profile that are thick and somewhat inflated with a fairly pronounced beak with small cardinal teeth.
+Description: The Grate Clam shell is oval to circular in profile, thick in substance, and somewhat inflated.
+The beak is fairly pronounced, and has small cardinal teeth.
 The exterior of the shell is sculpted with radial lines and finer concentric lines.
 These lines give rise to the common name for this clam of “grate” or “grid.”
 This clam is highly variable in coloration and even two valves from the same shell may differ.
-The exterior color is gray to cream, with a variety of brown or black lines, specks, blotches, or chevrons possible; the interior is white to purple, sometimes, with orange or brown blotches.
-The Grate Clam shells reach 5.3 cm (2.1 inches) in length and 5.0 cm (2.0 inches) in height.
+The exterior color is gray to cream, with a variety of brown or black lines, specks, blotches, or chevrons possible.
+The interior is white to purple, sometimes with orange or brown blotches.
+Grate Clam shells reach 5.3 cm (2.1 inches) in length and 5.0 cm (2.0 inches) in height.

-Synonyms include Protothaca grata, Venus discors, Venus fuscolineata, Venus grata, and Venus tricolor.
+Synonyms: Protothaca grata, Venus discors, Venus fuscolineata, Venus grata, and Venus tricolor.